maksymovchynnikov/ALPs-phenomenology/README.md

 ### Code structure

+The main notebook is _Phenomenology.
+ALPs.nb_.
+It has sections **Definitions**, **ALP decay widths calculation**, **Plots: decay widths**, and **ALP production**.
+The code is modular, with various modules located in the folder _notebooks_.

-First, you have to launch the chapter **Definitions**.
-It will import all the relevant data, define various ALP coupling patterns (section _ALP models and typical scales used in this notebook_), evaluate the RG flow of the couplings for various initial patterns defined at the scale Lambda (section _ALP low-energy couplings (following 2110.10698 and 1708.00443)_), and find the model-independent diagonalization of the quadratic Lagrangian of ALPs and neutral pseudoscalar mesons (_ChPT with ALPs_).
+The section **Definitions** defines the available ALP models based on the pattern of the couplings to B bosons, gluons, fermions, W bosons (the module _alp-models.nb_), evaluate the RG flow of the couplings for various initial patterns defined at the scale Lambda following 2110.10698 and 1708.00443 (_alp-running.nb_), find the model-independent diagonalization of the quadratic Lagrangian of ALPs and neutral pseudoscalar mesons (_alp-diagonalization.nb_), compute the total Lagrangian of the interaction of ALPs with pseudoscalar, scalar, vector, and tensor mesons (_alp-SVT.nb_ and _lagrangian-widths.nb_), as well as define Feynman rules for various vertex (_feynman-rules.nb_) and kinematics of n-body decays (_n-body-decays.nb_).

-If you want to compute and export ALP decay widths, launch the chapter **ALP decay widths**.
-It first evaluates the phase space of n-body decays (_Kinematics of n-body decays_), calculates the full ALP-meson Lagrangian - including pseudoscalar, scalar, vector, and tensor mesons (_Total ALP-meson Lagrangian used to compute the widths_), defines Feynman rules for the ALP Lagrangian for tree-level decay processes(_Feynman rules_), then computes the matrix elements of the decay processes (_Matrix elements calculation_), and finally exports the widths and squared matrix elements (_Widths/matrix elements exporting_) assuming the coupling f = 1 GeV (see Eq.
-2 for the definition of f).
+If you want to compute and export ALP decay widths, launch the chapter **ALP decay widths calculation**.
+It first evaluates squared matrix elements of various decays (_defining-decay-matrix-elements_ and _calculating-decay-matrix-elements_), and finally exports the widths and squared matrix elements assuming the coupling f = 1 GeV (see Eq.
+2 of the associated paper [2310.03524](https://arxiv.org/abs/2310.03524) for the definition of f).
 The f dependence may be recovered taking into account that the scaling of the widths with f is f^-2.
 When exporting, it calculates the matching ALP mass where the hadronic width in terms of ChPT gets converted into the width in terms of perturbative QCD.
-The user may select the couplings pattern of interest and the scale at which it is defined via dialog windows.
+The exporting is in the .csv format, the file is located in the directory `phenomenology/<model>/decays`.

 The exported widths may be plotted by launching the chapter **Plots: decay widths**.

 If you want to compute and export ALP production probabilities, launch the chapter **ALP production**.
-It evaluates the production probabilities of the following processes: decays of B mesons and kaons into ALPs, Drell-Yan process, and mixing with light mesons.
+It evaluates the production probabilities of the following processes: decays of B mesons, kaons, eta/eta' mesons, rho0, omega mesons into ALPs, Drell-Yan process, and proton bremsstrahlung.
 When exporting tabulated probabilities/branching ratios, f = 1 GeV is assumed.
 The dependence may be recovered taking into account that the scaling of all the exported quantities except for the modulus of the gluon coupling is f^-2, while for the gluon coupling it is f^-1.
+The exporting is in the .csv format, the file is located in the directory `phenomenology/<model>/production`.

-## (Currently) implemented models, limitations, and bugs
+## (Currently) implemented models, limitations, and bugs (to be improved in the next versions)

 Currently, the fully supported models are ALPs with flavor-diagonal universal couplings to quarks, leptons, and to gluons.
 More models will be added in the future.

+The production via fragmentation (the improved version of the production channel previously known as "Mixing") is not implemented yet.

+For the ALPs coupled to gluons, the implemented exclusive decay modes produce too small width to properly match it with the perturbative QCD widths

 This is a beta-version of the notebook, so there may be issues.
 You are very welcome to report about them.